ssc-oscar/Analytics/README.md

 m - module
 ```

-# How to get the data out
+# How to get the data out via a shell script
+These are rando-access examples, where relatively few items from the entire set are queried.
+For large numbers of items a sweep may be much faster, see next section

 1. Get a list of projects for an author
 ```